 matter.
 Although members cannot be compelled to vote yes or no, an abstention is counted

 and can result in a motion not being supported.

 Meeting minutes are a record of what was done not what was said.
 Minutes include: name of the committee; members present and absent; date, time, and location of meeting; name of person recording the minutes; whether the prior meeting minutes were read and approved; a separate paragraph for each topic with voting results if appropriate; and time of adjournment.

-All Council meetings are open and anyone can attend.
 Please join us.
 Please talk with your Council representative about your ideas, questions, or concerns.